Predicting the Next Bear Market: Signs Every Investor Misses

 Cash and Short-term Treasuries (like the BIL or SHV ETFs) are the safest.
 Gold often performs well but can be volatile initially.
 Defensive sectors like Consumer Staples (XLP) and Utilities (XLU) generally outperform growth during the slide.

-Should I use the VIX to time my exit?
+Use VIX to time exit?

 The VIX is a "coincident" indicator.
 While a rising VIX confirms fear, a "VIX Floor" (where the VIX stays above 20) is a better sign that the bull market regime has ended and a high-volatility bear regime has begun.